starrieste/dwu/README.md

 # DWU - Daily Wallpaper Updater

 DWU (pronounced dee-woo) is a Python application that updates your Windows 11 desktop background daily to a new anime wallpaper courtesy of [wallpaper-a-day.com](https://wallpaper-a-day.com).
-It can run on startup and stays out of your way in the system tray :3
+It can run on startup and minimizes to system tray, staying out of your way!

 ## Features
 - A GUI control panel made using PyQt6